Skip navigation links

 2024 MDHHS Emergency Medical Services Workforce Grant

-Award: Coming Soon | Performance period: October 1, 2023 - September 30, 2024
+Award: Now Open - See Below for Details | Performance period: October 1, 2023 - September 30, 2024

 Focus: Establish, implement, and operate a workforce development program to be used for training people in emergency medical services to address the critical shortage of paramedics statewide and to increase accessibility to EMS education programming, specifically paramedic programs, in Michigan.